 missile systems.
-The capability to meet the essential requirements for the performance, cost, and risk of missile systems is driven by missile design, development, and system engineering.
+The capability to meet the essential requirements for the performance, cost, risk, and launch platform integration of missile systems is driven by missile design, development, and system engineering.

 Every few months I offer a one-to-five day short course based on my textbook Missile Design and System Engineering, plus additional new material.
 The course is available through the AIAA